[willamette-fcst] Forecast - Friday, February 13th, 2009

 Stack burning is not allowed.

-the moisture from this latest weather system moved south of
+with the bulk of the moisture from this latest weather

-with most minimums in the mid 30s.
-Late morning temperatures
+freezing overnight with most minimums in the mid 30s.

 The air mass is still quite cold over Oregon.
 The freezing

 levels over Salem and Medford were measured at just 2100 and